jvega10/confidential-computing-cvm-guest-attestation/tdx-attestation-app/README.md

 # Hardware Attestation

-## Build Instructions for Linux
+## Build Instructions for Ubuntu

-Create a Linux Trusted Domain virtual machine in Azure and clone the application.
+Create an Ubuntu Trusted Domain virtual machine in Azure and clone the application.

 Use the below command to install all the dependencies necessary to run this sample app.
 ```sh